 Visiting Senior Fellow

-Peter Scaglione has direct responsibility for all matters related to the daily finances of the corporation, including maintenance of the books and records of the corporation, cash management, payroll, and also works with the VP of Finance on budgeting and the year-end audit.
-He joined Classroom, Inc. following his studies at Baruch College, where he earned a BBA in Accounting.
-During his academic career, he peer-tutored in a variety of subjects, including math, English, and Spanish.
-He also assisted in running the first Saturday-school program offered at James Madison H.S.
-In the next few years, Peter hopes to earn his CPA license.
+Peter manages the daily finances of the organization, including maintenance of the books and records, cash management, and payroll.
+He also works with the Director of Finance on budgeting and the year-end audit.
+He joined Classroom, Inc. following his studies at Baruch College, where he earned a B.B.A. in Accounting.
+In his spare time, Peter enjoys sports, reading, and watching movies.